New Gold (NGD) Set to Announce Quarterly Earnings on Wednesday

-New Gold (NYSEAMERICAN:NGD) will issue its quarterly earnings data before the market opens on Wednesday, November 6th.
-Analysts expect the company to announce earnings of ($0.01) per share for the quarter.
-Parties that wish to register for the company’s conference call can do so using this link.
+New Gold (TSE:NGD) (ARCA:NGD) will issue its quarterly earnings data before the market opens on Wednesday, November 6th.
+Analysts expect the company to announce earnings of C($0.01) per share for the quarter.

-New Gold (NYSEAMERICAN:NGD) last issued its quarterly earnings data on Thursday, August 1st.
-The basic materials company reported ($0.01) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.02) by $0.01.
-The company had revenue of $155.10 million during the quarter, compared to the consensus estimate of $166.10 million.
+New Gold (TSE:NGD) (ARCA:NGD) last released its earnings results on Thursday, August 1st.
+The company reported C($0.01) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of C($0.02) by C$0.01.
+The company had revenue of C$207.47 million during the quarter, compared to analyst estimates of C$216.59 million.

 About New Gold